josura/c2c-sepia/docs/temporalSingleCell/documentation.md

 # steps taken to generate the data

+## pathways generated seems to be lacking of the ligands and the receptors
+the pathways generated are missing almost all of the ligands and receptors, this is a problem since the interactions generated from metabolites and genes are very few (as an example, for the 1h data, the only interaction between cells is between metabolite **HMDB0000067** and the gene **Rora**)

 ## changing some HMDB IDs to match the ones in the database
 Alpha-D-glucose HMDB0003345 -> D-Glucose HMDB0000122   https://hmdb.ca/metabolites/HMDB0000122